 A technical advisor is someone you call or email when a decision comes up.
 A fractional CTO is someone who hunts down the decisions, structures them, and drives the answer without being asked.
 The difference is ownership.
 Advisors inform.
 Fractional CTOs lead.

-If you have no technical co-founder, no engineering lead, and no internal person who can evaluate whether your vendor is taking you in the wrong direction, a technical advisor will not fill that gap.
-They do not have enough context and they do not have enough time.
+If you have no technical co-founder, no engineering lead, and no internal person who can evaluate whether your vendor is steering you wrong, a technical advisor will not fill that gap.
+They do not have enough context.
+They do not have enough time.
 You need a fractional CTO.

 What technical advisors actually do

 Technical advisors are common in early-stage startups because they feel safe.
-You pay a small monthly retainer, maybe grant a small equity slice, and you get access to a senior person who reviews things occasionally.
+Pay a small monthly retainer, maybe grant a small equity slice, and you get access to a senior person who reviews things occasionally.

 What advisors typically do: